danrauch/HOWTO-PopOS-AMD-HIP-with-Blender/README.md

-# Install ROCM and HIP on Pop OS Kernel 6.2
+# Install ROCM and HIP on Pop!_OS with Kernel 6.2

 Probably works also with other distributions which use newish kernels.